luciodale/fork/README.md

 `:clean-on-unmount?` resets the global state when your component is unmounted

+`:validation` to pass a validation function that takes the values as only param

 `:initial-values` to pre-populate the inputs

 `:initial-touched` to pre-populate the inputs and set them as touched